supaorg/supa/docs/product/small-vision.md

 # Small vision

-@TODO: describe the small vision as an alternative to ChatGPT and other AI-enabled apps where SupaCloud is a wrapper around LLMs.
+@TODO: describe the small vision as an alternative to ChatGPT and other AI-enabled apps where Supa is a wrapper around LLMs.